Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 2terminate: wall-clock budget exceeded

 3terminate: process budget exceededThe code should only see its task workspace and required fixtures.
-Do not mount sensitive host paths such as ~/.ssh, /etc/shadow, or Docker sockets into an untrusted-code job.
+Don't mount sensitive host paths such as ~/.ssh, /etc/shadow, or Docker sockets into an untrusted-code job.
 Limit writable mounts to disposable scratch paths so the job has no direct filesystem route to host secrets or persistent repositories.

-1ALLOWED_PREFIXES = ("src/shipping/", "tests/shipping/")
+1ALLOWED_PREFIXES = ("tools/ci/", "tests/ci/")

 2